LLM-CE-KMITL/mcp-workshop/README.md

-# MCP2
+# MCP Workshops
-for learning MCP2
+for learning MCP